techkailey/PortfolioWebsite/README.md

 EXECUTING PROGRAM

-* To run this program, type in the addess bar "https://techkailey.github.io/"
+* To run this program, type in the addess bar: "https://techkailey.github.io/" or click the link.
 * This will direct you to the website.
 * However, when transferring the website with the link, it modifies a few things.
 * For example, the pictures and background color.